atingupta2005/kubernetes-java-projects/README.md

 #14.-------------Setting up 02 Spring Boot Todo Web Application in Local
 Import the project from https://github.com/atingupta2005/02-todo-web-application-h2.git
 #Build the project using: Run As->Maven Build
-In Goal Specify: clean verify
+In Goal Specify: clean install
 Add the generated jar file in GitHub
 Commit the changes
 Push to GitHub